-Sun miracles only cause and lead to eye damage
+Sun miracles are irresponsible for can lead to eye damage

 People need to stare at the sun if they want to see a miraculous sun dance or visions around and in the sun.
 At places like Medjugorje they are told to stare.
 People stared at the sun at Fatima too.
 In 1917, the staring at the sun craze started off with thousands allegedly seeing the sun spin and jump out of the sky at them as a sign in favour of the notion that Jesus sent his mother to Fatima to be his magical messenger.
 The damage done since that time with people trying to look at the sun has been incalculable.